-Prerequisites: CPCA 105 or CPCA 106 or CIS 124 or CPCA 128 or appropriate score on a waiver test.
+Prerequisites or corequisites: CPCA 105 or CPCA 106 or CPCA 128 or CIS 124 or an appropriate score on a waiver test.

-This course provides an introduction to the concepts and real-world applications of microcomputer word processing software.
-Foundational word processing competencies, including creating, saving, printing and editing word processing files; searching and replacing text; creating headers and footers; inserting and resizing graphic images; setting up tables; creating and applying styles, and creating mail merge letters, will be covered.
-Students will also create multiple-page reports and incorporate desktop publishing concepts and features.
+Upon successful completion of this course, students will demonstrate proficiency with word processing software on a personal computer.
+Foundational word processing competencies, including creating, saving and editing documents; inserting and resizing graphic images; creating and applying styles and themes; creating headers and footers; and setting up tables will be covered.
+Students will also create multipage reports and incorporate desktop publishing concepts and features.
 1 hr. lecture/wk.